Asymptotic slopes of the Aubin-Yau functional and calculation of the Donaldson-Futaki invariant: Introduction

 as $|t|\rightarrow 0$ where the asymptotic slope $\mu$ is given by

-where $\go{N}$ is the Newton polytope of the data at a singular point with normal crossings, the exponents $p_i,r_i$, etc. refer to the data of the Newton diagram, and the final sum is over sets of four indices $\{i,j,k,l\}$ corresponding to an unordered selection of four points of the Newton diagram, all lying on the face $F_c$ (not necessarily vertices of $F_c$), at least three of which are distinct, and not all collinear.
-The sum over $\al$ is over all points of the Newton diagram lying on the face $F_i$.
-The ``$3$" in the denominator comes from $3=n+1$.
-The term $d_c$ is defined by describing the equation of the face $F_i$ in $(p,r,q)$-space as
+where $\go{N}$ is the Newton polytope of the data at a singular point with normal crossings, the exponents $p_i,r_i$, etc. refer to the data of the Newton diagram, and the sum indicated by $\{i,j,k,l\}^*$ is over sets of four indices $\{i,j,k,l\}$ corresponding to an unordered selection of four points of the Newton diagram, all lying on the face $F_c$ (not necessarily vertices of $F_c$), at least three of which are distinct, and not all collinear.
+The sum over $\al$ is over indices corresponding to all points of the Newton diagram lying on the face $F_c$.
+The term $d_c$ is defined by describing the equation of the face $F_c$ in $(p,r,q)$-space as

 and is positive.
-The positive, symmetric function denoted $D_4(i,j,k,l)$, actually a function of $(p_i,r_i,p_j,r_j,p_k,r_k,p_l,r_l)$, is defined in (\ref{D4def}) below.
+The positive, symmetric, integer-valued function denoted $D_4(i,j,k,l)$ is a sum of Gram determinants depending on the vectors $(p_i,r_i),(p_j,r_j),(p_k,r_k),(p_l,r_l)$, and is defined in (\ref{D4def}) below.
 The integrals in the formula are all convergent. \end{theo}

-\begin{rem} We note that as written, the asymptotic slope $\mu$ is a difference of positive terms: a positive trivial contribution $-2a_N$ from the lowest weight, minus the positive nontrivial contribution. \end{rem}

-As a corollary, note also that the formula shows that the slope is linear and homogeneous in the weights $a_i$ or $q_i$, at least for fixed geometries of the Newton polytope.
+\begin{rem} We note that as written, the asymptotic slope $\mu$ is a difference of positive terms: a positive trivial contribution $-2a_N$ from the lowest weight, minus the positive nontrivial contribution.
+The positive nontrivial contribution has a complicated dependence on the weights since it jumps as the shape of the Newton polytope changes.
+Note however that the slope is linear and homogeneous in the weights $a_i$ or $q_i$, at least for fixed geometries of the Newton polytope. \end{rem}

 The outline of the paper is as follows: in section two, we describe the proof of Theorem \ref{slope}.
 We begin by isolating the contribution from the lowest weight.
-We then calculate the lowest order terms that appear in the volume forms, making use of some algebraic identities that give us the determinant-like quantities $D_4(i,j,k,l)$.
+We then calculate the lowest order terms that appear in the volume forms, making use of some algebraic identities that give us the Gram determinant quantities $D_4(i,j,k,l)$.
 At this point, we introduce and describe the important features of the Newton diagram associated to a one-parameter subgroup, and carry out the computation of the singular part of the integrals.
-In the final section, we carry through the slope calculation for some simple examples.
+In the following section, we carry through the slope calculation for some simple examples.
+To conclude we outline some directions for further work.